Demographics of Slovenia: Religion

 Traditionally, Slovenes are predominantly Roman Catholic.
 Before World War II, 97% of Slovenes declared as Roman Catholics, around 2.5% were Lutheran, and only around 0.5% belonged to other denominations.
-Catholicism was an important feature of both social and political life in pre-Communist Slovenia.
+Catholicism was an important feature of both social and political life in pre-communist Slovenia.
 After 1945, the country underwent a process of gradual but steady secularization.
-After a decade of severe persecution of religions, the Communist regime adopted a policy of relative tolerance towards the churches, but limited their social functioning.
+After a decade of severe persecution of religions, the communist regime adopted a policy of relative tolerance towards the churches, but limited their social functioning.
 After 1990, the Roman Catholic Church regained some of its former influence, but Slovenia remains a largely secularized society.
 According to the 2002 census, 57.8% of the population is Roman Catholic.
 As elsewhere in Europe, affiliation with Roman Catholicism is dropping: in 1991, 71.6% were self-declared Catholics, which means a drop of more than 1% annually.
-The vast majority of Slovenian Catholics belong to the Latin Rite.
-A small number of Greek Catholics live in the White Carniola region.
+The vast majority of Slovenian Catholics belong to the Latin Church.
+A small number of Eastern Catholics live in the White Carniola region.

 Despite a relatively small number of Protestants (less than 1% in 2002), the Protestant legacy is important because of its historical significance, since the bases of Slovene standard language and Slovene literature were established by the Protestant Reformation in the 16th century.
 Nowadays, a significant Lutheran minority lives in the easternmost region of Prekmurje, where they represent around a fifth of the population and are headed by a bishop with the seat in Murska Sobota.